Nina Kandinsky: After Wassily's death

 After Wassily died in 1944, Nina remained in their Neuilly-sur-Paris home, changing "as little as possible" until her death 36 years later.
 Wassily's studio remained as he left it in 1944.

 The couple had lived a fairly frugal life, but after Wassily's death, as the value of his work increased significantly, Nina was able to indulge an interest in fine jewellery.
 She would hold a tea party every New Year's Day to which Yvan Le Tourneur of Van Cleef & Arpels was always invited, so she could "admire and select the jewellery she would buy that year."
 She had a particular passion for emeralds.
 In the 1970s she had a chalet built in Gstaad, Switzerland which she called "Chalet Esmerelda".
 In total Nina gave the Pompidou Centre 113 oil paintings, 741 watercolours and drawings, "numerous works" by other artists (including unframed Klees) and a vast archive of papers.

 She received seven decorations from the French government, including the Legion d'Honneur.

 Murder

 Nina was attacked and murdered in her chalet on 2 September 1980.
-Her body was found by Klee's son, Felix and Tut Schlemmer.
 She had been strangled.
 The suspected motive was robbery.
 US$2 million worth of jewellery, including a $930,000 Cartier necklace that she had recently purchased, was taken, but no artwork.
 There was a continent-wide search for the killer, but nobody was ever charged with the crime.
 Fourteen people attended her funeral in Paris.
+She was buried in Neuilly-sur-Seine.

 Chalet Esmerelda was sold for US$1.14 million in 1983, and the proceeds were donated to the French state.
 The 1983 exhibition Kandinsky: Russian and Bauhaus Years 1915–1933 at the Guggenheim Museum was dedicated to the memory of Nina.